+See Note 7 to the consolidated financial statements The key audit matter How the matter was addressed in our audit

+We focused on this area because:

+The Group has recognized goodwill amounting to QR 303 million and represents 3% of the Group's total assets.
+Assessing the competence and capabilities of the staff within the Group who performed the impairment testing:

+- The annual impairment testing of goodwill is considered to be a key audit matter due to the complexity of the accounting requirements and the significant judgement required in determining the assumptions to be used to estimate the recoverable amount.
+The recoverable amount of the CGU, which is based on the higher of the value-in-use or fair value less certs to self the scheduler of the value-in-use or fair value less certs to self the scheduler of the value-in-use or fair value less. costs to sell, has been derived from discounted forecast cash flow model This model uses several ke

+The annual impairment testing of

-See Note 7 to the consolidated financial statements.
-The key audit matter How the matter was addressed in our audit We focused on this area because: The Group has recognized goodwill amounting to QR 303 million and represents 3% of the Group's total assets.
-Our audit procedures in this area included the following, among others: Assessing the competence and capabilities of the staff within the Group who performed the impairment testing; The goodwill arose as a result of acquisition of a subsidiary which is a separate cash-generating unit (CGU) of the Group.
-Involving our own valuation specialists to support us in challenging the recoverable amount derived by the Group, in particular: The annual impairment testing of goodwill is considered to be a key audit matter due to the complexity of the accounting requirements and the significant judgement required in determining the assumptions to be used to estimate the recoverable amount.
-The recoverable amount of the CGU, which is based on the higher of the value-in-use or fair value less costs to sell, has been derived from discounted forecast cash flow model.
-This model uses several key assumptions, including estimates of projected cash flows, terminal value growth rates, margins, growth rates and the weighted-average cost of capital (discount rate).
-Assessing the appropriateness of the methodology used by the Group to assess impairment; and Assessing the appropriateness of the key assumptions used in impairment model including projected cash flows, terminal value growth rate, margins, growth rates and the weighted-average cost of capital (discount rate) etc. which included comparing these inputs with externally derived data as well as our knowledge of the client and the industry; Evaluating the adequacy of the consolidated financial statement disclosures including the disclosures of key assumptions and judgments.
+- Our audit procedures in this area included the following, amon - challenging the recoverable amount derived by the Group, in particular: - Assessing the appropriateness of the key assumptions used in impairment model including projected cash flows, termina value growth rate, margins, growth rates and the weighted average cost of capital (discount rate) etc. which includer nparing these inputs with externally derived data as well a our knowledge of the client and the industry - Evaluating the adequacy of the consolidated financial statemen disclosures including the disclosures of key assumptions and judgments.

-Key Audit Matters (continued)

-See Note 13 to the consolidated financial statements.
-The key audit matter How the matter was addressed in our aud We focused on this area because: The Group's insurance contract liabilities represent 23% of its total liabilities relating to claims reported unsettled, claims incurred but not reported and unearned premiums.
-Our audit procedures in this area included th following, among others: • Testing the design and operatin effectiveness of the key controls aroun reserving process, reported claims unreported claims and unearne premiums; • The valuation of these insurance contract liabilities involves significant judgements regarding uncertainty in the estimation of future benefits payments and assessment of frequency and severity of claims.
-Estimating the reserves for claims incurred but not reported ('IBNR') and unearned premium reserves ('UPR') involves undertaking significant judgements and assumptions along with the use of actuarial projections and techniques hence, we considered this to be a key audit matter.
-Testing a sample of outstanding claims an related reinsurance recoveries, focusing o those with most significant impact on th consolidated financial statements, t assess whether claims and relate recoveries are appropriately estimated; Assessing the competence and capabilitie of the management's expert appointed b the Group; Engaging our own actuarial specialist t evaluate appropriateness of th methodology and the actuarial estimates of the management's expert, in particular: Assessing and challenging the ke reserving assumptions including los ratios, frequency and severity of claims and reasonableness of estimates made by the Group; and Evaluating whether reserving wa consistent in approach, with sufficient justification for changes in assumptions Evaluating the historical accuracy of the development of outstanding claims and IBNR by performing a review of retrospective historical performance of the estimates and judgements made by the Group; and Evaluating the adequacy of the consolidated financial statemen disclosures, including disclosures of key assumptions and judgements.

-Other Information
+Independent Auditors' Report (Continued)

+Valuation of insurance contract liabilities See Note 13 to the consolidated financial st

+The key audit matter How the matter was addressed in our audit

+Testing a sample of outstanding claims and related reinsurance recoveries, focusing on those with most significant impact on the consolidated financial statements, to assess whether claims and related recoveries are appropriately estimated;

+Engaping our own actuarial specialist to evaluate appropriateness of the methodology and the actuarial estimates of the management's expert, in particular:

+- Assessing and challenging the key reserving assumptions including loss ratios, frequency and severity of claims, and reasonableness of estimates made by the Group; and

+Evaluating the adequacy of the consolidated financial statement disclosures, including disclosures of key assumptions and

-The Board of Directors is responsible for the other information.
+Other Information The Board of Directors is responsible for the other information.
 The other information comprises the information included in the Annual Report but does not include the consolidated financial statements and our auditors' report thereon.
 Prior to the date of this auditors' report, we obtained the report of the Board of Directors which forms part of the Annual Report, and the remaining sections of the Annual Report are expected to be made available to us after that date.